university-of-auckland/conflex/README.md

 criteria set out in the config file will not be removed.

 ### Recommended Mode of Operation
-It is recommended to run the application overnight for a Full Delta Sync as this mode of operation takes a much longer time than the Half Delta Sync.
+It is recommended to run the application overnight for a Full Delta Sync (15 minutes) as this mode of operation takes a much longer time than the Half Delta Sync.
 Running the below configuration file takes an average of 5 minutes on a Half Delta Sync, so this can be run more often.